Pre-application planning advice

 South Oxfordshire District Council is committed to providing an efficient and effective planning service which meets government performance targets for processing applications.
 We welcome discussions about planning applications before formal submission.
 Please see pre-application charges for information on the different levels of service and relevant costs that we offer.

-Please note we have updated our pre-application charges and fees, these take effect from 1 April 2022.
+Please note we have updated our pre-application charges and fees, these took effect from 1 April 2023.

 Ecology and Forestry Pre-App Advice